-So how can you set goals personally and professionally that can withstand the inevitable changes ahead in 2016?
+So how can you set goals personally and professionally that can withstand the inevitable changes ahead?
 By changing how you look at goals.

 As you set out to achieve your goals, remember change happens – at home and at work.
-Don’t let the inevitable speed bumps derail your quest to be better in 2016.
+Don’t let the inevitable speed bumps derail your quest to be better in the year to come.